nik/browser-inspect/README.md

-When I'm writing tests and debugging with RSpec I hate trying to parse `response.body` with my eyes so this opens a browser with the formatted HTML
+When I'm writing tests for an API and debugging with RSpec I hate trying to parse `response.body` with my eyes if there's ever a 500 or what have you.
+So this opens a browser with the formatted HTML

 ## Install